AdsanTheGreat/org-social-lib-rs/README.md

 - **Threading System**: Build threaded conversation view from reply relationships
 - **Feed Aggregation**: Combine multiple feeds into a unified, chronologically sorted feed
 - **Post Management**: Create, parse, and manage social posts with metadata
-- **Reply Handling**: Parse and create replies between posts
 - **Notifications support**: Get the most important notifications for a user
-- **Poll support**: Create and manage polls within posts
+- **Poll support**: Manage posts with polls

 ### File Format

 org-social-rs works with org-social files as-specified in current target release, with some exceptions where I've noticed people differ.
-The parsing is very unstable, it will probably explode if there are any major changes.
+The parsing is very unstable, it is prone to breakage if the format changes.

 ## TODO
 In no particular order: